twbs/bootstrap/site/content/docs/5.2/getting-started/introduction.md

 ## Community

-Stay up to date on the development of Bootstrap and reach out to the community with these helpful resources.
+Stay up-to-date on the development of Bootstrap and reach out to the community with these helpful resources.

 - Read and subscribe to [The Official Bootstrap Blog]({{< param blog >}}).
 - Join [the official Slack room]({{< param slack >}}).